The Skiing 80%

 Flaine is a car-free resort (apart from 90 minutes allowed for loading and unloading baggage) and has 12,000 tourist beds.
 It has long been a village of apartments and club hotels, so if you’re looking for accommodation that’s more traditional in flavour then you’ll need to check out the lower-lying villages of Samoens, Morillon and Les Carroz.

-Meanwhile, one of the best-located is Residence les Terrasses de Veret nearby.
-Next to both the pistes and the Grand Vans ski-lift in Flaine Foret, its interiors have a cool, contemporary feel, and downstairs you’ll find a heated swimming-pool.
+Meanwhile, one of the best-located is Residence les Terrasses de Veret is nearby.
+Next to both the pistes and the Grand Vans ski-lift in Flaine Foret, its interiors have a cool, contemporary feel with velvety sofas and the highlight is the downstairs heated swimming-pool.
 It also boasts some of the biggest ski lockers we’ve come across.
 But the apartments are pretty small: we found it hard to open a cupboard and the bathroom door at the same time.

-Another welcome addition is the four-star Residence Le Centaure, next to the Grandes Platières jumbo gondola in Flaine Forum, which has been designed by a celebrated architect and is ski-in ski-out with an indoor swimming-pool.
-Its apartments are spacious with between two and four rooms each.
+If you want to crank it up a bit in terms of comfort and luxury, check out CGH Residence Le Centaure.
+It’s conveniently located right next to next to the Grandes Platières jumbo gondola in Flaine Forum, which has been designed by a celebrated architect and is ski-in ski-out with an indoor swimming-pool.
+Its apartments are spacious with between two and four rooms each, with a lovely wooden chalet feel to them, yet balanced with a cool and contemporary vibe.
+Downstairs you can sink into an armchair and relax by the roaring fire.

-But most exiting of all is Terminal Neige Totem, a new hotel from Maisons & Hotels Sibuet.
-It is the first property in a series of more accessible mountain hotels under the Sibuets’ new Terminal Neige brand.
+We reckon Terminal Neige Totem is absolutely the best address in Flaine.
+It’s a hotel from Maisons & Hotels stable and was the first property in a series of more accessible mountain hotels under the Sibuets’ Terminal Neige brand.
 The building is centrally located in Flaine Forum, next to the Picasso sculpture, and has been reconfigured from the old Totem and Gradins Gris hotels with urban-mountain style interiors.
 It houses an attractive restaurant and bar, a ski shop, and a signature Pure Altitude Spa.
+There are 96 bedrooms, each designed with impeccable modern taste – simple yet bold colours and patterns.
+Downstairs they’ve got the ambience spot-on with gorgeous sheepskins, thick woollen curtains and cowhide furniture.
+It’s raw but it’s sleek and cool, and certainly brings a new edge to Flaine.

+Les Terrasses d’Helios is located in Flaine Montsoleil, a suburb of the resort about 1km from the centre.
+It has an indoor pool, a spa and – crucially – a ski rental centre, restaurant, bar, and mini-market, making Montsoleil pretty self-sufficient.
 The apartments themselves are a little bigger than French average, and are of a higher standard.
-They’re also ski-in, ski-out, and linked to the resort centre (1km away) by bus during the day and a shuttle service at night.
-Groups of young adults will want to be closer to the middle of town, but families and those who want to put their feet up after a day on the slopes will like the self-contained convenience on offer here.
+The bedrooms aren’t huge but in general the accommodation is immaculately clean and perfectly designed with a particularly attractive colour palette.
+They’re also ski-in ski-out, and linked to the resort centre (1km away) by bus during the day and a shuttle service at night.
+Groups of young adults will want to be closer to the middle of town, but families and those who want to put their feet up after a day on the slopes will like the convenience.

 A little further up the road from Montsoleil lies Le Hameau de Flaine.
 It’s home to some pretty, Scandinavian-inspired chalets, as well as dirt-cheap studio apartments.
 However, bear in mind these are 2km out of the resort centre, and 5-15 minutes walk from the pistes.
 If you want to be in the thick of things you need to stay elsewhere – although there is a free shuttle bus into town every 15 minutes.

-Also up at Le Hameau is the Residence le Refuge du Golf: an attractive luxury residence with 56 apartments each sleeping 6-12 people.
-There’s a wellness area containing heated indoor swimming-pool, spa and fitness.
+This is home to an attractive luxury residence, Residence le Refuge du Golf, with 56 apartments each sleeping 6-12 people.
+There’s a wellness area containing heated an indoor swimming-pool, spa and fitness room.
 Also a bar and restaurant, and – very necessary because of its remote position – a free minibus service to the slopes.
+It’s a little on the bleak and simple side, but it’s perfectly pleasant and if minimalism is your thing you’ll enjoy it.

 For more on where to stay, see our feature on The Very Best Address in Flaine.